lamanno-epfl/EUCLID/README.md

 # if you are on a Mac, you also need to run this:
 # conda install -c conda-forge proj pyproj shapely fiona rtree geopandas -y

+# first install the complex dependencies so conda handles them for you
+conda install -c conda-forge pyarrow pyzmq jupyterlab ipykernel -y

-pip install euclid-msi==0.0.5 jupyterlab ipykernel
+pip install euclid-msi==0.0.5 --no-deps
 # for some users, this breaks - you can instead do pip install euclid-msi==0.0.5 and then conda install -c conda-forge pyzmq jupyterlab ipykernel

 python -m ipykernel install \